gericho/eon-neos/README.md

 This is just a backup copy of the original Comma Two, for posterity.
 The fastboot images can be found in the Releases section.

-Please find the complete installation guide and notes for the LeEco Le Pro 3 in the file install_notes_for_codex
+Please find the complete installation guide and notes for the LeEco Le Pro 3 in the file install_notes_for_codex.md

 NEOS
 ======